leabouffaut/SMF_package/README.md

-# Passive matched filter for the detection of Antarctic blue whales calls
+# Passive stochastic matched filter for the detection of Antarctic blue whales calls
 [![DOI](https://zenodo.org/badge/233867785.svg)](https://zenodo.org/badge/latestdoi/233867785)

 The SMF package is a package includes all code in Matlab for the use and application of the passive stochastic matched filter to the detection of Antarctic blue whale (ABW) calls.